20A31A0583/projectt/README.md

 2.Health bot

 ## Features of web application:
-*Beauty tips for fresh a start.
+1.Beauty tips for fresh a start.

-*Naturally Effective Health Solutions.
+2.Naturally Effective Health Solutions.

-*Provided visual affect and architecture.
+3.Provided visual affect and architecture.

-*Has web page including Home, About, Gallery, Contact, Services, Health Bot etc.
+4.Has web page including Home, About, Gallery, Contact, Services, Health Bot etc.

--Clients can know the information about the Beauty and Health related information.
+5.Clients can know the information about the Beauty and Health related information.

--Included 30% off for all the massages.
+6.Included 30% off for all the massages.

 ## Advantages of Web application
--Naturally Effective Health Solutions.
+1.Naturally Effective Health Solutions.

--Sevices provided like Medi-SPA & Massage, Cosmetic Procedures, Facial Care, Paired Procedures etc.
+2.Sevices provided like Medi-SPA & Massage, Cosmetic Procedures, Facial Care, Paired Procedures etc.

--Provided Beauty And Health Services.
+3.Provided Beauty And Health Services.

 ## screenshots